cwchentw/lightweight-cms/content/reference/concept.md

 Breadcrumbs works as navigation schemes for visitors from current page (either a section or a post) to its home page.
 Although they are optional and purely functional.
 Such web widgets benefit SEO as well.

 In mdcms, a breadcrumb is an array of links from a home page to current page.

+## Table of Contents

+A ToC (Table of Contents) serves as an intrapage navigator for a post.
+Post readers can easily scroll to desired section in a post with this widget.

+In mdcms, a ToC composes of dynamically-generated intrapage links to `<h2>`-level titles.